kawasaki/pyscrlink/README.md

     ```sh
     $ scratch_link
     ```
+    If your device is toio, add "-s 1" option to the scratch_link command.
+It allows the toio Do Visual Programming to connect to toio automatically.

 3. Connect scratch to the target device such as micro:bit or LEGO Mindstorms:
     * Open FireFox or Chrome.
 (Make sure to run as the same user for scratch-link python script.)